CodeSigils/webpack4-react16-setup/README.md

 * Intro to fetch: A promised based web request mechanism
 * Making async request in the component life cycle
 * Use the state to make components dynamic
+* Basic use of React Router
+* Handling redirects and 404
+* Add links to routes

 ---